Ibuki Kido

 Ibuki Kido (木戸 衣吹, Kido Ibuki) is a Japanese voice actress from Aomori Prefecture who is affiliated with HoriPro International.
 She began her career after participating in a voice acting audition held by Horipro in 2011.
-She played her first main role as Akiko Himenokōji in the 2012 anime series OniAi; she is also known for her roles as Natsuki Andō in Chronicles of the Going Home Club, Nanami Knight Bladefield in If Her Flag Breaks, Megumi Jinno in Eromanga Sensei, and Mio Minato in Aikatsu Friends!.
-From 2014 to 2017, she was a member of the singing duo Everying! together with Erii Yamazaki.
+She played her first main role as Akiko Himenokōji in the 2012 anime series OniAi; she is also known for her roles as Natsuki Andō in Chronicles of the Going Home Club, Nanami Knight Bladefield in If Her Flag Breaks, Megumi Jinno in Eromanga Sensei, and Mio Minato in Aikatsu Friends!. she was a member of the singing duo Everying! together with Erii Yamazaki.